 Penalties for Possession with Intent to Deliver in Illinois

-The classification of felony is often determined by how many grams are in a person’s possession or were delivered.
-For example the delivery of 15-100 grams of cocaine is a class X felony.
-All class X felonies are non probationable.
+The classification of a felony is often determined by how many grams are in a person’s possession or were delivered.
+For example, the delivery of 15-100 grams of cocaine is a class X felony.
+All class X felonies are non-probationable.
 The judge, by law, is not authorized to sentence a defendant to probation.
 The mandatory minimum sentence is 6 years in the Department of Corrections, with a maximum of 30 years.
 If a person delivers more than 100 grams they are subject to enhanced sentencing.
 These offenses are referred to as “Super X”, offenses.

 The primary way a defendant would receive a probation sentence is the reduction of the class of offense to one that is eligible for probation.
 Miller Law Offices, P.C. has obtained such results for clients in the past.
 In one case my team achieved probation for a client who was charged in Woodford County with the Class X offense of possession with intent to deliver cocaine after the police stopped his vehicle on the highway and multiple bags of cocaine were found in the vehicle.
 In the middle of a hearing to suppress evidence of the search of the vehicle, the prosecutor offered to lower the charge and place the client on probation.
 (Case No. 08 CF 79).
 The man was looking at 6-30 years in prison but received probation instead.

 Choose the Powerful Defense of Miller Law Offices, P.C.

 If you or a loved one are charged with possession of a controlled substance, possession with intent to deliver, or delivery of a controlled substance, you should retain a Peoria criminal attorney with the experience and expertise required for such a serious offense.
 As a former prosecutor I have seen both sides of controlled substance cases and, as a result, I know what it takes to successfully fight the State’s case.